 It seems Resorts World has moved on from its tiff with Wynn Resorts, and construction of the Asian-themed casino proceeds, albeit at an agonizingly slow pace.

 Resorts World and Wynn Resorts got into a legal spat when the latter claimed Resorts World’s design was too similar to Wynn’s.

 The parties came to a settlement, and since then Resorts World has been taking measures to ensure there’s no confusion between the hotels.

-One of the noticeable changes is the vertical bands of Resorts World, once cream-colored, are now being painted black.
+One of the noticeable changes is the horizontal bands of Resorts World, once cream-colored, are now being painted black.